leonardomendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-configure-decision/microflows-how-to-configure-decision-p1.md

 Congratulations!
 You have now created the microflow that will open different order forms for customers with different grades, or show an error message when the customer has no grade.

-If you want to test your microflow by adding it to pages, see .
+If you want to test your microflow by adding it to pages, see [Configure an decision Step 2: Embed the Microflow in Your App](/studio-how-to/microflows-how-to-configure-decision-p2/).

 ## 3 Configuring the Decision with Attribute of the Boolean Type